 Confidentiality means that information shared by an individual with designated campus or community professionals cannot be revealed to any other individual without the express permission of the individual.
-These individuals are prohibited from breaking confidentiality unless there is an imminent threat of harm to self or others or as otherwise required by law.
-The only CSM employee that can offer confidentiality is the Director of Counseling.
+These individuals are prohibited from breaking confidentiality unless there is an imminent threat of harm to self or others or as otherwise required by law..
 Off campus confidential resources are available and are listed in this policy.
 The Title IX Coordinator, in some circumstances, may offer confidentiality which is described below.